 - Marinating the chicken makes them juicy and tender.
 Do not skip it.

 - Do not cut down the number of onions in the recipe.
-The sweetness from caramelized onions balances the spiciness of masala.
+The sweetness of the caramelized onions balances the spiciness of the masala in this Andhra-style chicken curry.

 - Curry leaves give the authentic South Indian flavor.
 Do not skip it.